eadf/toxicblend.rs/README.md

 - [ ] Port the rest of the operations.
 - [ ] Lift the 'flatness' restriction, it should be enough with flat in any plane.
 - [ ] Create docker release images
+- [ ] When everything has stabilized, remove the gRPC layer and publish as a Python package containing the Rust binaries.

 ## Changelog:
 ### 0.0.18 (GitHub release)